 9. Hire a Bike

 Like many cities (in London they call them ‘Boris bikes’ as the initiative was started by the mayor, Boris Johnson), Austin has bike stations where you can hire a bike for short distances around the centre of the city.
-To do so, you insert your credit card into the machine, it takes off $8 per bike for the full day and as long as you dock it every 30 mins (to avoid people not returning them through out the day I suppose) you will not incur any other charges (unless you crash into the river).
+To do so, you insert your credit card into the machine, it takes off $12 per bike for 24 hours and as long as you dock it every 60 mins (to avoid people not returning them throughout the day I suppose) you will not incur any other charges (unless you crash into the river).
 They are ideal if you are buzzing about the centre.
 We used them from Barton Springs to South Congress as that was the closest station to our hostel.
 They are pretty clunky; take it for a spin on a pavement before you hit the road.
-We used the designated bikes lanes and felt safe enough.
+We used the designated bike lanes and felt safe enough.
 They have cute baskets for you belongings and a bell to warn walkers.

 10. Stay in an Airstream

 A what?!
-All over Austin you will see silver food trucks in little clusters of outdoor food courts or standing proud individually.
+All over Austin you will see silver food trucks in little clusters of outdoor food courts or standing proud individually (like food trucks, check out Oregon’s Portland).
 Well, some homeowners take these food trucks, remove the cooking equipment and kit it out with kitsch home stuff and let you stay in them!
-We found three on AirBnb (a rental website – if you book through us here you can get £14 off your first stay, and we get credit too).
+We found three on Airbnb (a rental website – if you book through us here you can get £30 off your first stay, and we get credit too).
 We stayed with Alexandria in East Austin near 11th Street.
 The airstream sits in her back garden and you have access to your own bathroom, which is attached to the house.
-It was cosy and just what we needed to end our stay in Awesome Austin!
+It was cosy and just what we needed to end our stay in awesome Austin!

 GET HITCHED IN AUSTIN!

-Craig and I loved Austin SO MUCH we went back the following year and eloped!
-Here is our wedding story – An Austin Elopement.
+Craig and I loved Austin Texas’ points of interest SO MUCH we went back the following year and eloped!
+We headed back to the riverside and married at Lou Neff Point, took photos around the city, ate Italian, and then partied to Junior Boys at Mohawk.
+Here is our wedding story – an Austin elopement.

 Image by Corey Mendez Photography I Castle Hill, Austin